cscott/node-php-embed/README.md

 If building against an external `libphp5` make sure to have the development headers available.
 If you don't have them installed, install the `-dev` package with your package manager, e.g.
-`apt-get install libphp5-embed php5-dev` for
+`apt-get install libphp5-embed php5-dev` for Debian/Ubuntu.
-Debian/Ubuntu.
+Your external `libphp5` should have been built with thread-safety enabled (`ZTS` turned on).

 You will also need a C++11 compiler.
 We perform builds using clang-3.5 and g++-5; both of these are known to work.
 (Use